okeshawarz/prospectus/draft3.md

 #### David Harvey

 @harvey2018a; @harvey1974 provides a further elaboration on theories of rent put forth by Marx in Vol. II and III of *Capital.* He separates land rent into absolute rent and differential rent, and crucially, places them within the context of space and financial capital.
 For Harvey, the fundamental tension within capitalism is:

 >The logic of capital accumulation produces fixities (the built environment), but as soon as the built environment comes into existence, they become barriers to the circulation of capital."

 In other words, at the moment that circulating capital becomes fixed in space, they become long-lived checks on the flow of that capital back into the economy, and the engine of capital accumulation is driven by constant reduction of turnover time required to transform value into surplus value, or "the annihilation of space by time."

 The built environment comprises a secondary circuit of capital, which tends to attract surplus capital from the primary circuit.
 This arises due to the lack of immediate profitability in the primary circuit^[which brings to mind the question: what happens to the secondary circuit during periods of expansion in the primary?
 We might imagine that this would cause under-accumulation in something like the housing sector], and cycles in the built environment seem to be related to cyclical crises in the primary circuit.

 Absolute rent, in Ricardian form, is simply rent that is accrued due to the scarcity of a particular resource; differential rent is rent based on the differential productivity of land.
 To this, Harvey adds DRII, or "monopoly" rent, which is a *spatial rent created through power*, whether this be state power, class power, etc. Harvey uses the term "class monopoly rents" to specify a type of class power that raises the *absolute* rent that can be extracted from a resource; in essence, landlords and developers use class power to create artificial scarcity in order to drive up the slice of surplus value (George's "unearned increment") that can be extracted from the productive sector.

 #### Jane Jacobs

 #### Chicago School of Sociology & Neoclassical Spatial Equilibrium

+### Overview of the Housing Question under Urban Capitalism

+Based on this survey of the theoretical literature, we can see that the land prices, rents, and the spatial structure of housing markets are the outcome of several idiosyncratic and contradictory process that operate at multiple levels.
+Starting from the level of the household:

+1. The **household level** is where the reproduction of labor-power occurs.
+   The housing *unit* can be considered both a capital good, used in the production of housing services, and a wage good, itself being the object of consumption.
+Like other capital goods, it is subject to depreciation.
+The housing unit sits on a plot of land, which contributes to consumption of housing services, but beyond that its market value (i.e., exchange value) is determined solely by external (i.e., locational) factors-- housing tends to depreciate, while land values tend to appreciate.
+Consequently, homeownership grants the household increases in consumption ability by way of capital gains and access to credit due to the ownership of physical collateral.

+2. The landlord-tenant relationship...

+[to be completed later]

 ## Land Rents and Urban Growth